paypal-examples/v6-web-sdk-sample-integration/client/components/blikPayments/html/README.md

 # BLIK One-Time Payment Integration

 This example demonstrates how to integrate BLIK payments using PayPal's v6 Web SDK.
-BLIK is a popular mobile payment method in Poland that allows customers to make instant payments using a 6-digit code generated in their mobile banking app.
+BLIK is a popular mobile payment method in Poland that allows customers to make instant payments in their mobile banking app.

 ## 🏗️ Architecture Overview